hannahbarkley/reefbudgetR/README.md

 production and erosion rates.
 Package tools and processes are translated to R based on Indo-Pacific ReefBudget methdology and materials (Perry et al. 2018) and modified for use with Pacific NCRMP data.

-For additional information on data analyses and methodological approaches see Barkley et al. (2023): https://repository.library.noaa.gov/view/noaa/56372.
+For additional information on data analyses and methodological approaches. see Barkley et al. (2023): https://repository.library.noaa.gov/view/noaa/56372.

 For additional metadata and downloadable data, see:
 <https://www.fisheries.noaa.gov/inport/item/67804>.